-When a new DIASource is detected, it's useful to perform PSF photometry at the location of the new source on images taken prior to discovery.
+When a new DIASource is detected, it's useful to perform forced PSF photometry at the location of the new source on images taken prior to discovery.
 These are colloquially known as precovery measurements.
-Performing precovery in real time over all previously acquired visits is too DMS-REQ-0287 I/O intensive to be feasible.
+Performing precovery in real time over all previously acquired visits is too I/O intensive to be feasible.
 We therefore plan the following: